simllll/node-radius-server/README.md

 CONTRIBUTIONS WELCOME!
 If you are willing to help, just open a PR or contact me via bug system or simon.tretter@hokify.com.

+## Motivation

+### Why not Freeradius?

+There are several reasons why I started implementing this radius server in node js.
+We are using freeradius right now, but have several issues which are hard to tackle due to the reason that freeradius is a complex software and supports many uses cases.
+It is also written in C++ and uses threads behind the scene.
+Therefore it's not easy to extend or modify it, or even bring new feature in.
+The idea of this project is to make a super simple node radius server, which is async by default.
+No complex thread handling, no other fancy thing.
+The basic goal is to make WPA2 authenticiation easy again.

+### 802.11x protocol in node

+Another motivation is that it is very exciting to see how wireless protocols have evolved, and see how a implementation like TTLS works.

+### Few alternatives (only non-free ones like Jumpcloud...)

+Furthermore there are few alternatives out there, e.g. jumpcloud is non-free and I couldn't find many others.

+### Vision

+As soon as I understood the TTLS PAP Tunnel approach, I had this vision of making Wlan Authentification easy for everyone.
+Why limit it to something "complex" like LDAP and co.
+This library aims to make it easy for everyone to implement either their own authentication mechanismus (e.g. against a database), or provides some mechansimns out of the box (e.g. imap, static, ldap,..).

 ## Installation

     npm install